 Professor Pratt joined Queen’s Law in 2003, having previously taught at the University of Queensland and the University of Alberta.
 He has served as Associate Dean, Graduate Studies and Research.
 Professor Pratt teaches a range of courses in private law, including Contracts, Torts, Remedies, and Land Transactions.

 Professor Pratt has written widely on philosophical foundations of contract law, promises, and voluntary obligations.
-More recently, he has been researching and writing on the law of damages, and the law of real estate transactions.
-He is currently completing a treatise on the law governing agreements of purchase and sale in Canada.
+His latest work examines the law of damages, and the law of real estate transactions.
+He recently completed a treatise on the law governing the termination and rescission of agreements for the purchase and sale of land in Canada.

 - Contract Law